Smiles that stand the test of time!

 What are Dental Implants?

-A dental implant is a metal screw that is surgically inserted into the jaw bone to allow an artificial tooth – crown or denture, to be attached over it.
-It is considered the next best thing to a natural tooth.
+A dental implant is a metal screw that is surgically inserted into the jaw bone to allow a prosthesis – such as a crown or denture, to be attached over it.
+Implant treatments are considered the next best thing to a natural tooth.

-Dental Implants can be used in a wide variety of ways, but these are the most common:
+Dental implants work in a wide variety of ways, but these are the most common:

 🔼 Learn about dental implants